 The overarching goal of her research is to uncover, understand, and predict differential response of aquatic species to a changing landscape and climate.
 Dr. Mims works to bridge fundamental work in freshwater population and community ecology with applied conservation and management needs.
 Areas of research interest in the Mims Lab will include: 1) developing and testing traits-based approaches and multispecies assessments to prioritize regional management and conservation of freshwater species; 2) assessing species’ vulnerability to climate change across levels of biological organization, from genes to communities; 3) evaluating risk and response of aquatic organisms to climate-driven spatiotemporal changes in intermittent aquatic habitat in lotic and lentic systems.

 Recent Relevant Publications

 Guderyahn, L.B., A.P.
 Smithers, M.C.
 Mims.
+2016.
 Assessing habitat requirements of pond-breeding amphibians in a highly urbanized landscape: implications for management.
-In Press, Urban Ecosystems
+Urban Ecosystems, 19:1801-1821.

 Mims, M.C., I.C.
 Phillipsen, D. A. Lytle, E.E.
 Hartfield Kirk, and J.D.
 Olden.
 2015.
 Ecological strategies predict associations between aquatic and genetic connectivity for dryland amphibians.
-Ecology, 96:1371-1382
+Ecology, 96:1371-1382.